-Child Care staff is authorized to dispense medication only after the necessary forms are completed and signed by the parents expression brugs - may be administered as ordered by the physician, and as stated on the original (readable) prescription container for the child, once a YMCA Medication Permission Form has been filled in by the parent.
+Child Care staff is authorized to dispense medication only after the necessary forms are completed.

+Prescription Medication- as ordered by the physician, and as stated on the original (readable) prescription container for the child, once a YMCA Medication Permission Form has been filled in by the parent.